 Release Requirement and Restrictive Covenants.
 The HCC Committee believes that our post-termination compensation and related arrangements with our NEOs are aligned with existing market practices related to, and are consistent with, the principal objectives of our compensation programs.
-To the extent a NEO's employment agreement contains severance benefits or a change in control provision, such benefits are predicated upon the NEO being terminated without cause or resigning for good reason.
-In addition, our change in control provisions do not include excise tax gross-ups, and our severance benefits are subject to the NEO signing a general release and waiver and complying with certain restrictive covenants, including non-solicitation, confidentiality and non-disparagement agreements, as well as non-competition or non-interference agreements, all of which serve the best interests of onsemi and our stockholders.
+To the extent a NEO's employment agreement contains severance benefits or a change in control provision, those benefits are predicated upon the NEO being terminated without cause (or resigning for good reason).
+In addition, an NEO's receipt of any severance benefits is conditioned upon the NEO signing a general release and waiver and complying with certain restrictive covenants, including non-solicitation, confidentiality and non-disparagement agreements, as well as non-competition or non-interference agreements, all of which serve the best interests of onsemi and our stockholders.